-The stormwater management system implements a treatment train of the Best Management Practices designed to provide minimum of 80% TSS (Total Suspended Solids) removal for stormwater runoff from the proposed driveways and impervious areas.
+The stormwater management system implements a treatment train of the Best Management Practices designed to provide 90% TSS (Total Suspended Solids) removal for stormwater runoff from the proposed driveways and impervious areas.
 The proposed stormwater management system will use the following specific control measures:

-• Rain Garden: Stormwater recharge and water quality volume for the proposed development is provided through the infiltration of tributary runoff from pervious areas, paved areas and clean runoff from the building's roof areas via the rain garden, which is located along the eastern project boundary.
-The rain garden will provide removal of total suspended solids (TSS) as an added level of pretreatment of stormwater runoff.
-The rain garden should be inspected and cleaned in accordance with the O&M Plan.
+• Bioswale: Stormwater recharge and water quality volume for the proposed development is provided through the infiltration of tributary runoff from pervious areas, paved areas and clean runoff from the building's roof areas via the bioswale, which is located along the eastern project boundary.
+The bioswale will provide removal of total suspended solids (TSS) and Total Phosphorous (TP) as an added level of pretreatment of stormwater runoff.
+The bioswale should be inspected and cleaned in accordance with the O&M Plan.

-The use of rain gardens for treatment of stormwater is accepted as good practice and is in accordance with sound professional standards.
+The use of bioswales for treatment of stormwater is accepted as good practice and is in accordance with sound professional standards.